Pop-punk: Neon pop-punk

-Criticism
+Reception

 The punk rock music community often perceived pop-punk to be, according to Iain Ellis of PopMatters, "too soft, too fake, too derivative, and too corporate".
-In a 2003 interview, Buzzcocks guitarist Steve Diggle would suggest that punk had become a "huge umbrella," stating, "And fair play to bands like Green Day and stuff, you know, they've been inspired when they were really young by us and the Clash and things, but it comes from a different well.
+In a 2003 interview, Buzzcocks guitarist Steve Diggle would suggest that punk had become a "huge umbrella", stating, "And fair play to bands like Green Day and stuff, you know, they've been inspired when they were really young by us and the Clash and things, but it comes from a different well.
 When we started, punk to me was the Clash, the [Sex] Pistols, and the Buzzcocks over here [the United Kingdom], and in the [United] States it was the Dolls, Iggy, and the Ramones.
 We invented our style, just like the Clash did and the Ramones did.
 But the bands that have come later, some of them you see tend to just ape what went on before, where I'd rather them do their own thing a bit more with it."

 Green Day were accused of selling out since the release of Dookie for signing to a major label and becoming mainstream.
 John Lydon of the 1970s punk band the Sex Pistols criticized Green Day and said that Green Day are not a punk band.
 Lydon said: "Don't try and tell me Green Day are punk.
 They're not, they're plonk and they're bandwagoning on something they didn't come up with themselves.
 I think they are phony."
 Green Day guitarist and lead singer Billie Joe Armstrong said: "Sometimes I think we've become redundant because we're this big band now; we've made a lot of money—we're not punk rock anymore.
 But then I think about it and just say, 'You can take us out of a punk rock environment, but you can't take the punk rock out of us.'"